 Mannerism Basics is – “Treat others the way you would want to be treated”.
 It is very simple and easy to implement – yet tough to follow.
 Some other manners that come to mind are:

-- Dress Professionally – A casual dress might send bad signals and the interviewer might feel you are just having fun kidding around to check.
+- Dress Professionally – A casual dress might send bad signals and the interviewer might feel you just have fun kidding around to check.
 Show your serious intentions.

 - Make an impression that lasts.
 The start of the interview is critical – the first 15-20 seconds when you settle can make the impact too.
 You don’t get a second chance here.

 - Watch your body language – The way eye contact has been made.
 Make sure to communicate openly with intensity.

 - Don’t talk too much – It takes practice, give clear and concise explanations.